will-in-wi/letsencrypt-webfaction/README.md

 ## Development

+To run the script directly from the repository, use:

+    $ ruby -Ilib exe/letsencrypt_webfaction

 After checking out the repo, run `bundle install` to install dependencies.
 Then, run `bin/rspec` to run the tests.
 You should also run `bin/rubocop` to validate coding style and simplicity.

 To release a new version, update the version number in `lib/letsencrypt_webfaction.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
 This project uses [Semantic Versioning](http://semver.org/).